 Step 3: Introduce the notion of relational relevance between two linear propositions.
-This measure has properties that are similar to the inner product of Hilbert space vectors.
+This measure has properties that are similar to the properties of the inner product of Hilbert space vectors.
+The number value of the relational relevance is again taken from a suitable division ring.